Ponjaf/Sion-MatchUpGenerator-Final-/README.md

 ## Getting Started
 ### Dependencies
-#### Any OS is fine, and Any IDE should work however, this project was made on NetBeans, needed before installing program.
+#### Any OS is fine, and Any IDE should work however, this project was made on NetBeans.
+So, your safest bet is NetBeans
 ex.
 Windows 10, Mac, or Linux

 ### Installing